better-internet/radworks-docs/docs/understanding-radicle/how-radicle-works.md

 vision](https://radicle.mirror.xyz/Qz4Rr0R54KLPurqqswsQ2tfRtBs9MOYpw3dlY9VjyQ8) for decentralized code collaboration possible.

-- [**Identity**](#radicle-identity): A cryptographically-signed JSON document that identifies a device or a project, stored alongside standard Git data when hosted, cloned, and replicated.
+- [**Identity**](#radicle-identity): A cryptographically-signed JSON document that identifies a person or a project, stored alongside standard Git data when hosted, cloned, and replicated.
-- [**Network**](#radicle-network): The people who use Radicle tooling and the projects they collaborate on, supported by seed nodes, which provide a data availability layer for projects and identities.
+- [**Network**](#radicle-network): The people who use Radicle tooling and the projects they collaborate on, supported by seed nodes, which provide a data availability layer for code hosting and collaboration.
 - [**Peer-to-peer protocol**](#peer-to-peer-protocol): The protocol for disseminating Git repositories via gossip-based replication, enabling the hosting and sharing of projects without knowing where it's physically stored within the Radicle network.